-Nine trustees serve three-year terms on the church’s board; each year, three cycle off and another three are elected in their place.
+Eleven trustees (including a president, vice president, treasurer, secretary, and seven trustees) serve three-year terms on the church’s board; each year, some cycle off and others are elected in their place.
 The trustees represent the congregation.
+Read more here.

 The Church Council is the collection of all lay leaders of the church, including representatives from all of the church’s ministries and groups.
 The Council meets twice each year to check in, learn from each other, and explore aspects of church governance.

 The LDNC comprises 15 members (five cycling on and off each year) who identify and recruit lay leaders to serve as trustees and officers.
 The LDNC also runs the church’s Leadership Development class, which trains future leaders.
 Read more here.